MartonioJunior/SwiftGodotBuilder/README.md

 }
 ```

-Emits `ActorEvent.dialogTriggered` and `ActorEvent.dialogCompleted`.
-Game code listens for events to show dialog UI.
+Use with `DialogManager` (see Dialog Trees section) for automatic dialog UI handling.

 Custom behaviors implement `ActorBehavior`: